 This strand of our research seeks ways to discover how the content and delivery of legal education could be improved and better regulated.
 Colleagues focus on developing teaching innovations and engaging in research which enhances understanding of the teaching and assessment of law.
 The key concern is to enhance the educational environments, processes and practices which support student learning and promote the objectives of university education.
 Staff in this research theme have gained measurable peer recognition, such as finalist for the Association of Law Teachers’ Teaching Law with Technology Award, and winner of the OUP UK Law Teacher of the Year Award.
 Members have won several external funding awards for teaching and learning work, and gained external appointments to develop teaching policy overseas.

-Dr Martin Brenncke - Lecturer in Law
+Dr Martin Brenncke - Senior Lecturer in Law

-Dr James Brown - Senior Lecturer
+Dr James Brown - Senior Lecturer in Law

 Dr Daniel Cash - Lecturer in Law